rust-lang/rust/text/0000-nursery-deprecation.md

 Acceptance into the nursery could be hindered if it is believed it could be hard to reverse course later due to the required RFC being percieved as an obstacle.
-On the other hand, RFCs with broad concensus do not generally impose a large procedural burden, and if there is no concensus it might be too early to deprecate a nursery crate anyway.
+On the other hand, RFCs with broad consensus do not generally impose a large procedural burden, and if there is no consensus it might be too early to deprecate a nursery crate anyway.

 # Alternatives